Doktor John's greatest 1930s and 1940s horror moviesby drjohn46-732-779906 | created - 07 Feb 2011 | updated - 25 Apr 2011 | Public

 Approved | 73 min | Fantasy, Horror

-A living mummy stalks the beautiful woman he believes is the reincarnation of his lover.
+A resurrected Egyptian mummy stalks a beautiful woman he believes to be the reincarnation of his lover and bride.

 Love is supposedly eternal, especially sacrilegious, forbidden love and especially when it is sustained by the curse of ancient Egyptian god Amon-Ra.
 Karloff, coming off his triumphant portrayal of the monster creates a bizarre persona in the form of ancient Egyptian mummy Imhotep come to life in the 20th century.
 Inspired by the "curse" of Tutankhamen.